Abdulmuiz44/Tera/README.md

 # TERA - AI Assistant for Teachers

-A Grok-inspired AI assistant tailored for educators, powered by Mistral.
+An AI assistant tailored for educators, powered by Mistral.

 ## Features
 - **Lesson Plan Generator**: Create aligned lessons with pacing and hooks.